yogsototh/Scratch/multi/blog/2010-10-14-Fun-with-wav.md

 __attribute__((__packed__))
 </code>

-en: Therefore this implementation should work on any endianness of any platform but must be compiled using `gcc`.
+en: Therefore this implementation should for big and little endian architecture.
+en: However, it must be compiled with `gcc`.
 en: The new code make more tests but still don't use `mmap`.
 en: Here it is: